gauravtiwari/graphql-server-examples/README.md

 ## Example implementations

-Please refer to individual example folders in order to setup and run it locally.
+Please refer to relevant example folder in order to setup and run it locally.
 All supported GraphQL queries are listed in relevant Readme's.

 ### Node (without token auth)
 * Express